-How do I know that my application has been submitted?
+How do I know that my application has been received?

 How do I find out the status of my application?

-Within 2-3 weeks after the submittal deadline (October 22nd), applications will be reviewed and scored by a committee and award recommendations will be presented to City Council at a subsequent Council meeting (date TBD).
+Within 2-3 weeks after the submittal deadline, applications will be reviewed and scored by a committee and award recommendations will be presented to City Council at the Council meeting of December 6, 2016.
 All applicants will be notified of the results by mail after the Council meeting.